Step by step advice leading up to, during and after your face-to-face assessment

 • Appointment letters

-Your ESA50 form may ask for details of the professionals or carers who know the most about your health conditions, illnesses and disabilities select the list below to see what these might be:
+Your ESA50 form may ask for details of the professionals or carers who know the most about your health conditions, illnesses and disabilities.

 Remember – only send us copies of medical or other information if you already have them.
 Don’t ask or pay for new information or send us original documents.
 Please write your National Insurance number on each piece of information you send to us.